Tarlac: Economy

+In recent years, Tarlac has seen an increase in commercial rooftop solar installations across manufacturing plants, agricultural facilities, and commercial buildings to help reduce energy costs and improve sustainability.
+A notable example is the 99.68 kWp rooftop solar photovoltaic system commissioned in March 2018 at the Tarlac Provincial Hospital.
+The system is monitored via the Sunny Portal platform and produces about 129,584 kWh annually, offsetting approximately 122.5 tons of CO₂ each year.

 Culture

+As mentioned above, Tarlaqueño culture is a mixture of Kapampangan, Pangasinense, Ilokano, Tagalog, and Aeta cultures within the province.
+A melting pot of culture, the province has a varied of festivals, traditions, and beliefs that constitute Tarlaqueño heritage, along with tangible heritage structures, scenes, and objects.

 Belenismo sa Tarlac

-Belenismo sa Tarlac was launched by Isabel Cojuangco-Suntay, sister of former Ambassador Eduardo Cojuangco Jr., to transform the province into the Belén Capital of the Philippines.
+Belenismo sa Tarlac was launched by Isabel Cojuangco-Suntay, sister of former Ambassador Eduardo Cojuangco Jr., to transform the province into the "Belén capital of the Philippines".
 The Belen Festival began in September 2007, with the first Belen-making workshop conducted on December 16, 2007.
 Organizers have intended the festival to become an annual event in the province.
 Senator Loren Legarda led the awarding of the first Belen-making competition where Tarlac PNP Office Belen, built by at least 24 policemen, won the first prize.

 Belenismo in Spanish means the art of making Belén, a representation of the Nativity scene in which the Holy Family (Joseph, Mary and the infant Jesus) is visited by the three wise men who came to the manger through the guidance of a star.

 Chicharon Iniruban Festival

-It is a festivity that is yearly celebrated in the town of Camiling during the last week of October.
-It is intended as a preparation for All Saints' Day and a Thanksgiving Celebration for the good harvest and for the good quality of meat products especially the chicharon or Bagnet.
-It also features the exotic and delicious rice cake Iniruban, as called by Ilocanos.
+This annual festival is celebrated in the town of Camiling, during the last week of October.
+It is intended as a preparation for All Saints' Day and a Thanksgiving celebration for the good harvest and meat products, especially the chicharon or Bagnet.
+It also features the exotic and delicious rice cake iniruban, as called by the Ilocanos.
 The festival's highlights are the street dancing competition, Miss Iniruban beauty pageant, and the municipality's agri-trade.
-It is the oldest cultural celebration in the province introduced in 2000.
+It is the oldest cultural celebration in the province, introduced in 2000.

-Provincial capitol
+Provincial capital

 The highest seat of political power of the province is located on a hill in Barangay San Vicente, Tarlac City.
 The present structure was finished in 1909.
 During the Japanese occupation, the provincial capitol was vacated and used as the provincial headquarters of the Imperial Army.
-The capitol suffered great damages during the Second World War, but afterwards, in 1946, the United States of America helped rebuild and improve its structure.
+The capitol suffered great damage during the Second World War, but afterwards, in 1946, the United States helped rebuild and improve its structure.
 Because of its historical background, the picture of the capitol façade appeared in the previous version of the 500 peso bill.